 Cheer their strengths: Look out for the activities they like doing or excel at and encourage them to pursue these talents.
 Be their personal cheerleader!

 Let them know their worth: Having a low day, persuade them to give you a hug.
 Tell them how much their hug means to you and how it lifts your spirit.
 Take their help depending on their strengths.
-For example, if they like painting, make them prepare cards for occasions and send it out to your friends and relatives.
+For example, if they like painting, make them prepare cards for occasions and send them out to your friends and relatives.